flux242/radiosonde/README.md

 First, I've written a [simple script](http://flux242.blogspot.com/2020/08/how-to-receive-and-decode-multiple.html) that would multiplex the IQ samples received from the *rtl-sdr* dongle and then would shift and filter baseband signal using [csdr](https://github.com/ha7ilm/csdr) framework.
 It worked to some extent but wasn't very flexible.
 And then Zilog80 told me about his new channelizer - *iq_server*.
 After [some iterations](http://flux242.blogspot.com/2020/08/how-to-receive-and-decode-multiple_10.html) and improvements the *receivemultisonde.sh* script was ready.

 ## receivemultisonde.sh
-This script is used to receive multiple sondes at a time by scanning baseband signal.
+This script is used to receive multiple sondes at a time using only one rtl-sdr dongle by scanning baseband signal.

 Main advantages over aforementioned frameworks:
 - Simplicity.
 It's only about 170 lines of code!